 The concepts we use to describe and communicate affects how we think about phenomena.
 How we think about phenomena affects both research and practice.
 The project Security Culture has focused on a few concepts central to information security; concepts that are use both in practice and research.

-We have mainly analyzed five concepts: ‘security’ (specifically: ‘information security’), ‘information’ (specifically: ‘semantic information’), ‘privacy’, ‘anonymity’, and ‘culture’.
+We have mainly analysed five concepts: ‘security’ (specifically: ‘information security’), ‘information’ (specifically: ‘semantic information’), ‘privacy’, ‘anonymity’, and ‘culture’.
 The focal point of the analyses has been normative, i.e. the central question focuses on finding the best possible definition of these concepts.
-For example, what is the best way to conceptualize ‘information security’?
+For example, what is the best way to conceptualise ‘information security’?

 To develop new or improved definitions of concepts – such as information, security, privacy, anonymity, and culture – is an important part of creating tools for security research as well as practitioners.
 For example, we have contributed with a definition of information security that is more suitable for identification and analysis of security risks that are constituted by value conflicts.
 Such value conflicts include, e.g., security and privacy trade-offs.